MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 The connection point for Direct Routing is the following FQDN:

 **sip.pstnhub.gov.teams.microsoft.us** – Global FQDN.
-Note as the GCC High envirionment exists only in the US datacenters, there is no secondary and tertiary FQDNs
+As the GCC High environment exists only in the US data centers, there is no secondary and tertiary FQDNs.

 The FQDNs – sip.pstnhub.gov.teams.microsoft.us will be resolved to one of the following IP addresses: